FerderEddie/All-Jobs-Site/README.md

 # All-Jobs-Site
-a site that i made for searching jobs.
+a website for searching jobs.

-i used bootstrap 5 as well.
+used bootstrap 5 as well.

 you can look for jobs by categories,free search, or browse all jobs,